 That’s not because the flour is particularly unusual, but rather that it’s milled in Italy and categorized, then, by a different metric than American-based flour.
 However, even with the international divide, answering the question, “What is 00 flour?” isn’t too difficult.

-This guide to double zero flour will not only help you understand the benefit of using Italian 00 flour, but will also include a number of recipes that’ll make your food taste significantly better once you substitute Type 00 flour for your standard bread flour.
+This guide to double zero flour will not only help you understand the benefit of using Italian 00 flour but will also include a number of recipes that’ll make your food taste significantly better once you substitute Type 00 flour for your standard bread flour.

 00 Flour: The Basics

 Americans label different types of flour depending on how much protein each type has within it.
 That protein impacts the amount of gluten the flour will produce when used.
 This dramatically affects the taste and final look of your bakes.

 Comparatively, 00 flour is considered between coarse and fine – a median of flours.
 The coarseness of flour also impacts the taste of a final bake, but in different textures.

-00 Flour vs. Bread Flour
+00 Flour vs Bread Flour

 Because bread flour is typically labeled by American standards and 00 flour is not, the two can be a little difficult to compare.